DmitryG3D/FileWorker/README.md

-This program can make operation(open, create, delete) whith file.
+This program can work with files(open, create, delete).